rafrowinski/sneak-pl/README.md

 ## A brief explanation:

-This is a script that lets the guards act much like those in metal gear solid.
-The have a certain line of sight but can't see through obstacles.
+This is a script that lets the guards act much like those in Metal Gear Solid.
+They have a certain line of sight but can't see through obstacles.
 The rule here is simple.
 The line of sight is a tree of tiles that is being checked depth first (starts in rootNode variable uses Node class) https://en.wikipedia.org/wiki/Tree_(data_structure).
 If one of those tiles contains an obstacle deeper nodes are not checked.
 In other words once behind an obstacle you can not be seen.
 Once detected the position of the player is clear to all guards and they will try to catch him.
 However you are able to flee them.
 When last guard looses you from the line of sight he will proceed to search for you.
 The algorithm takes your last seen location and direction and makes a mark 10 (appr_fields variable) fields  further in that direction.
 From that point the guard will choose another point within a radius of 5 (search_radius variable) and go there with hope to find you there.
 If not he will choose another point.
 This works good when there are rooms nearby.
 Looks quite natural.
 All guards will look for you for 15 seconds (alarm_time variable).
 After that they will go back to their starting position.

 ## The guards have four states